cloudogu/ecosystem/docs/docs/user-guide/setup-json.md

 }
 ````

-The `setup.json` file consists of objects named after the corresponding setup step (e.g. 'region' or 'admin').
+The setup.json file consists of objects named after the corresponding setup step (e.g. 'region' or 'admin').
 These objects contain properties describing the configuration of this setup step.
-If the _completed_ property is set to ``true``, all properties for this step are accepted and the step will not show up during the setup process in the web interface.
+If the *"completed"* property is set to `"true"`, all properties for this step are accepted and the step will not show up during the setup process in the web interface.

-Besides these configuration steps that represent a similar setup step, the `setup.json` provides advanced configuration options that are not accessible or settable trough the web setup process.
+Besides these configuration steps that represent a similar setup step, the setup.json provides advanced configuration options that are not accessible or settable trough the web setup process.
 All possible configuration is shown below, ordered by configuration type.

 ## Setup configuration steps